Ventura County Resource Conservation District

-Like anything else, before you start your project consider the end goal.
+Like anything else, before you start your project, consider the end goal.
 How do you want your garden to function and look like?
-Do you want to have an area for sitting, a dry river for accent, and pathways throughout for accessability?
+Do you want to have an area for sitting, a dry river for accent, and pathways throughout for accessibility?

-Once you have your goal in mind start to think about the funadamental aspects of a firescape garden.
+Once you have your goal in mind, start to think about the funadamental aspects of a firescape garden.
 Measure out the distance from your house to your property line, if you are more than 30 feet than you can create zones of defensible space.
-If you're within 30 feet no problem at all, you wil have to stick with some fundamental principals but you will be able to get what you want done.
+If you're within 30 feet no problem at all, you will have to stick with some fundamental principles but you will be able to get what you want done.